machinekoder/pickit-docs/docs/support/pickit-system-software-upgrades.rst

      .. image:: /assets/images/Documentation/settings-button-21.png

-- Under the **Upgrade Pickit version** drawer in the **Network settings** section of the screen, press the **Upload and
-  Install Upgrades** button to upload and select the downloaded file.
+- In the **Network settings** section of the left menu, select the **Upgrade Pickit version** drawer, and press the **Upload and Install Upgrades** button to upload and select the downloaded file.

   .. note:: **For version < 2.1.2** :

-    You first need to check the case **I prefer downloading and uploading the new version myself** before pressing the **Upload and Install Upgrades** button to upload and select the downloaded file.
+    You first need to enable the option **I prefer downloading and uploading the new version myself** before pressing the **Upload and Install Upgrades** button.

-- When the upgrade is in progress you should see the following:
+- While the upgrade is in progress you should see the following:

    .. image:: /assets/images/Documentation/pickit-upgrading.png